Scientific Name

 Origin

-The native range of Sedum oreganum is from southwestern Canada to the northwestern United States (Alaska to Oregon).
+The native range of Sedum oreganum extends from southwestern Canada to the northwestern United States (Alaska to Oregon).
 It occurs on exposed and sunny coastal bluffs and cliffs at elevations of up to 1,510 feet (460 m).

 Description